riganti/dotvvm-docs/Pages/concepts/control-development/composite-controls.md

 You can use nullable types - in general, they tell DotVVM that the property is optional.
 You can specify the default value either as a default value of the parameter, or via the `[DefaultValue]` attribute.
 If the property is not nullable and doesn't provide a default value, it will be treated as a required property.

 You can use the [MarkupOptions](control-properties#specify-markup-otpions) attributes or the DataContextChange attributes on the properties, same as on the properties in markup or code-only controls.

+If the property is named Content or ContentTemplate, it will be the default content property - any controls inside of the CompositeControl will be placed into this property.

 See the [Control properties](control-properties) for more information about declaring control properties.